 The prior NEPA decision is still valid; however, many changes to the physical environment, regulatory context, local jurisdictions’ and communities’ priorities have shifted since 2013.
 In response to those changes, the IBR program will collect additional data and update technical analyses, which will be used to inform decision-making for a better solution to address changed conditions.

 The IBR team will apply the valid environmental data and analysis from the CRC project to the IBR program.
-Examples of work (not a complete list) that could still be valid or require minimal updates include geological conditions, and many land uses.
-On the other hand, community demographics, visual impact assessment methodology, and the transportation analysis from the previous project are outdated, and the IBR team will update these items.
+Examples of work (not a complete list) that could still be valid or require minimal updates include geological conditions and many land uses.
+On the other hand, community demographics, visual impact assessment methodology and the transportation analysis from the previous project are outdated, and the IBR team will update these items (among others).

-The IBR program is also working to re-establish relationships with agencies and tribes, introducing them to the IBR process, and helping them to establish an understanding of the regulatory process and requirements.
+The IBR program will continue to work and foster relationships with agencies and tribes, including them in the IBR process, and guiding them through the regulatory process and requirements.

 Environmental technical analyses

 Previous environmental studies will be updated to reflect today’s environmental context.
 The term “environment” is not limited to the natural environment, and includes topics such as transportation access, neighborhoods and public health.
 Technical analysis is needed for the program to obtain permits, including analysis of air space impacts, navigation impacts, species’ habitat requirements and mitigation needs.
 As they are finalized, technical reports will be uploaded to the IBR library.

 What technical analyses will the IBR program update?

 • Environmental Justice